kyletolle/textfight/README.md

 # What is textfight?
-textfight is a simple, text-based client/server application that allows fighters to join and wander around the world.
+textfight is a simple, text-based client/server application that allows fighters to join and wander around the small world.
+These fighters can walk around, and, when they land on the same square, do battle!

-The ability to do battle with the other fighter will come soon!

 # Using textfight